-Shawn Howarth, President and Chief Executive Officer and a director of Excellon, from September 2019 to May 2022 was Vice President, Corporate Development of Harte Gold Corp., which was subject to proceedings under the Companies' Creditors Arrangement Act (Canada) from December 16, 2021 to May 5, 2022.
+From September 2019 to May 2022, Shawn Howarth, President and Chief Executive Officer and a director of Excellon, was Vice President, Corporate Development of Harte Gold Corp., which was subject to proceedings under the Companies' Creditors Arrangement Act (Canada) from December 16, 2021 to May 5, 2022.

-Brendan Cahill, a director of Excellon, is also the sole director of its indirect, wholly-owned Mexican subsidiary San Pedro that, as described above and below (see "Legal Proceedings and Regulatory Actions"), on November 30, 2022, filed a petition for bankruptcy with the Mexican Bankruptcy Court which, on December 15, 2022, accepted such petition for adjudication and, on March 28, 2023, declared San Pedro bankrupt.
+Brendan Cahill, a director of Excellon, was also the sole director of Excellon's indirect, wholly-owned Mexican subsidiaries San Pedro and Minera Excellon de México, which as described above and below (see "Legal Proceedings and Regulatory Actions"), voluntarily filed petitions for insolvency with the Mexican Bankruptcy Court, which accepted such petitions for adjudication and declared San Pedro and Minera Excellon de México bankrupt.